On the optimal rate of equidistribution in number fields: Limit measures and energy

-\end{proof} It follows that any limit measure realizes the minimal energy among all probability measures of density at most $1$.
-We turn to the investigation of such energy minimizing measures.
-Our goal is to prove: \begin{proposition} Let $\nu$ be a compactly supported probability measure on $V$ of density at most $1$ which is realizing the minimal energy among all such measures.
-Then there exists an open set $U$ such that $\nu={\rm Leb}|_U$ and moreover there exists $v\in V$ such that $(\p U-v)\cap V^\times $ is a codimension $1$ subvariety of class $C^1$ and $\lambda (\overline U-v)\subset U-v$ for every $0<\lambda<1$. \end{proposition} We will write $\mathcal M^1(V),\mathcal P^1(V)$ for the sets of respectively finite measures and probability measures on $V$ with Lebesgue density bounded by $1$.
-One of the key tools used to prove Proposition \ref{p-EnergyMinimizers} is the collapsing procedure $c_{i,v_i}:\mathcal M^1(V)\to\mathcal M^1(V)$ (see Definition \ref{d-Collapsing}), introduced and studied in the Section \ref{s-Collapsing}.
-We will also need the following identities. \begin{lemma} \begin{enumerate} \item for every $x\in \R$, $T>0$ we have
+This entire section is devoted to the proof of the following: \begin{proposition} Let $\nu$ be a compactly supported probability measure on $V$ of density at most $1$ which is realizing the minimal energy among all such measures.
+Then, there exists an open set $U$ and $v\in V$ such that \begin{enumerate} \item $\nu={\rm Leb}|_U$, \item $(\p U-v)\cap V^\times $ is a codimension $1$ submanifold of $V^\times$ of class $C^1$, \item $\lambda (\overline U-v)\subset U-v$ for every $0\leq\lambda<1$. \end{enumerate} \end{proposition} We remark that the vast majority of the proof is getting around the issue of the singularity of the logarithm at $0$.
+Had the energy been defined by a smooth kernel, the proof would be settled almost immediately be the analogue of Lemma \ref{lem-Upreimage} and the implicit function theorem. \begin{proof} We start by setting up some notation for the proof.
+Let $j\neq m\in\{1,\ldots,d\}$ and $s\in k_{\nu_j},t\in k_{\nu_m}$.
+We write